MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

     1. **SQL managed instance**:
         1. **Resource Name**: Select the SQL MI resource name for the instance that you would like to associate with this SCOM Managed Instance (preview).
 Only the SQL MI instance, which has given permissions to the SCOM Managed Instance (preview) should be used here.
 For more information, see SQL MI creation and permission.
     1. **User managed Identity**:
-        1. **User managed identity account**: Select the Managed Identity that you created and provided Admin permissions to in the SQL MI Instance.
-For more information, see MSI creation process.
+        1. **User managed identity account**: Select the Managed Identity that you created and provided Admin permissions to in the SQL MI.
 1. Select **Next**.
 1. Under **Tags**, enter the Name, value, and select the Resource.
 Tags help you categorize resources and view consolidated billing by applying the same tags to multiple resources and resource groups.
-For more information, see Tags.
+For more information, see [Tags](/azure/azure-resource-manager/management/tag-resources?wt.mc_id=azuremachinelearning_inproduct_portal_utilities-tags-tab&tabs=json).
 1. Select **Next**.
 1. Under **Review + Submit**, review all the inputs given so far and select **Create**.
 Your deployment will now be created on Azure, and it takes up to an hour for the creation of a SCOM Managed Instance (preview).

     >[!Note]
     >If the deployment fails, delete the instance and all associated resources, and recreate the instance again.
-For more information, see delete the instance and its resources.
+For more information, see [delete the instance and its resources](./operations-manager-managed-instance-common-questions.md#what-is-the-procedure-to-delete-an-instance).

 1. After the deployment is completed, select **Go to resource**.
 On the created instance page, some of the essential details and instructions to view the post-deployment steps/raise bugs appear.